 Back To: INSURANCE & RISK MANAGEMENT

-Associate In Insurance Accounting And Finance (AIAF) Definition
+What is an Associate In Insurance Accounting And Finance?

 The Associate in Insurance Accounting and Finance is a professional designation given to an individual who successfully completes a number of exams on insurance accounting and finance.
 The designation award is by the Insurance Institute of America.
 The program provides further training to professionals making them more efficient when it comes to preparing financial statements for firms in the insurance industry.

-A Little More on What is an Associate In Insurance Accounting And Finance – AIAF
+What Does an Associate In Insurance Accounting And Finance Do?

 - Statutory accounting principles

 The AIAF program also covers the following expertise areas in the insurance industry:

 - Insurance companies operations such as marketing, underwriting, rate making, claims, adjusting, reinsurance, loss control

 - Statutory accounting for property and liability insurers

 The AIAF program is for individuals working in the following areas: